 - Genos, Mr. Satan, Ryu, Ken, Team Rocket, Knuckles, and Light Yagami each go down in one strike.

 - Saitama, Kenshiro, Deadpool and Bobby Hill avert this; Kenshiro blows up Cell's body at least twice and seemingly leaves before Cell actually attacks him.
 Deadpool and Cell are at a stalemate due to both of their regeneration abilities, and Deadpool eventually leaves after Wolverine calls him for help.
 For Saitama, he just decides he wants to fight Cell after the tournament, much to the latter's annoyance.
 Bobby's video ends right after he kicks Cell in the crotch, so it seems like Bobby won.

 - Failure Is the Only Option: By virtue of a Foregone Conclusion, we know that Cell will survive every fight thrown at him, usually unscathed.

 - Filler: Their main purpose is to entertain us in the interim between episode 56 and 57.

-- No-Sell: None of their attacks do anything to Cell, except Kenshiro's plus Deadpool's adamantium swords (Saitama's punches might have worked, but we never do get to find out).
+- No-Sell: None of their attacks do anything to Cell, except Kenshiro's, Deadpool's adamantium swords and Bobby Hill's nutshot.
+(Saitama's punches might have worked, but we never do get to find out).
 It's implied that these only damaged Cell because he suppressed his power to humor his foes and was surprised by how potent they were, as he proceeds to break Deadpool's swords with his bare hands immediately after taking damage.

 - Implausible Fencing Powers: His Spirit Sword can cut dimensions.
 Unfortunately, it's apparently not good enough to scare Cell.